 Julia is a senior associate in the dispute resolution and litigation team in Guernsey, where she specialises in complex trust and litigation matters.
 She has acted in some of Guernsey's most high-value multi-jurisdictional litigation, including the Tchenguiz Discretionary Trust litigation.
 Julia also has extensive experience in cross-border contractual disputes, including civil fraud actions, freezing orders and asset tracing.
+In 2020, Julia was ranked in the Legal 500 UK edition as a "Rising Star" for Dispute Resolution in Guernsey.

 Most recently, Julia's work has included: